 The Vision kamado ceramic charcoal comes with a lifetime warranty on all ceramic parts and 5 years for metal parts.

 Cons: The side shelves on this may not last the life of the grill.
 Minor air leaks through ash drawer and vent dials.Check out the Vision Grills CF1F1 Pro Kamado BBQ Bundle

 This ceramic grill has a large space for cooking to cater for large family get-togethers.

 It also sports a thick ceramic shell with a glazed exterior finish.
 This gives it durability and easy cleaning along with the ultimate in temperature retention.

-There are few ceramic grill parts that need cleaning.
-It’s basically wiping the ceramic grill cover and cleaning the grates that you need to worry about.
+The few ceramic grill parts that need cleaning basically means wiping the ceramic grill cover and cleaning the grates.
+That’s all you need to worry about.

 You don’t need a special ceramic grill cleaner.
 Cleaning ceramic grill grates are done by simply scraping.
 The charcoal compartment and chamber below collects the excess ash.
 The removable ash pans make removing the ash a breeze.

 About Smoking a Turkey on Ceramic Grill

 Watch this video: